 Headlines

-- For 2021/22, Hull had 141 NHS dentists which is quite high relative to England (54 versus 43 dentists per 100,000 population), although it is likely that a relatively high number of residents of neighbouring East Riding of Yorkshire use dental services in Hull.
-The fact that there are 34 NHS dentists per 100,000 population in East Riding of Yorkshire supports this view, although it is also possible that there are fewer dentists in East Riding of Yorkshire providing dental services for the NHS but more private dentists.
+- For 2023/24, Hull had 119 dentists who provided some NHS activity which is similar to England (44 versus 43 dentists per 100,000 resident population), although it is likely that some residents of neighbouring East Riding of Yorkshire use dental services in Hull.
+The fact that there are 30 NHS dentists per 100,000 population in East Riding of Yorkshire lends support to this view, although it is also possible that there are more private dentists in East Riding of Yorkshire who provide no NHS dental care.
+There is one dentist per 2,259 population in Hull for 2023/24.

-- For 2021/22, national statistics quote that 48.8% of adults had attended a dental appointment within the last two years (compared to 36.9% for England).
-However, it is likely that the national figures are misleading as it is based on Hull residents and it is likely that some Hull dentists treat East Riding of Yorkshire residents.
-It is not known exactly how many East Riding of Yorkshire residents attend Hull dentists, but if the percentages are similar to those registered with Hull GPs (8.2%) then it is estimated that around 44.7% of adults living in Hull had a dental appointment in the last two years.
+- For 2023/24, national statistics quote that 51.3% of adults had attended an NHS dental appointment within the last two years (compared to 40.3% for England and 36.6% for neighbouring East Riding of Yorkshire).
+However, it is possible that the national figures are misleading as it is based on Hull residents and it is likely that some Hull dentists treat East Riding of Yorkshire residents.
+It is not known exactly how many East Riding of Yorkshire residents attend Hull dentists, but if the percentages are similar to those registered with Hull GPs (8%) then it is estimated that around 47.2% of adults living in Hull had a dental appointment in the last two years.
+With Hull’s high levels of deprivation, it is likely that a higher percentage of Hull’s residents seek dental care from the NHS rather than privately compared to England or East Riding of Yorkshire residents, which will influence the percentages attending an NHS dental appointment.

 - For 2019/20, national statistics quoted that 65.4% of adults in Hull had attended a dental appointment within the last year (compared to 49.6% for England).
 With an ‘adjustment’ for East Riding of Yorkshire residents, this percentage fell to around 60% .
 So the impact of the COVID-19 pandemic is evident with substantially fewer adults having attended a dental appointment in the last two years.